Chalarangelo/30-seconds-of-code/snippets/randomHexColorCode.md

 Generates a random hexadecimal color code.

 - Use `Math.random()` to generate a random 24-bit (6 * 4bits) hexadecimal number.
-- Use bit shifting and then convert it to an hexadecimal string using `Number.prototype.toString(16)`.
+- Use bit shifting and then convert it to an hexadecimal string using `Number.prototype.toString()`.

 ```js
 const randomHexColorCode = () => {